mostro20/runcorn_wrapper/README.md

 `component-guide.html`, which contains a individual reusable components.

 All three will reference the assets as a theme, but you can overrides this with what you develop from the Bootstrap SCSS folder.

-## TO-DO: archivesspace replication

-There are also handful of files developed to replicate the ArchivesSpace traditional pages, so include similar form elements and the like.

-`intro-form.html` - contains the equivalent of the AS Front page